CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 https://github.com/CliffordEdewor/secure-mcp-agent-integration.git

 ## 📚 Use Case
-This project demonstrates applied expertise in designing and securing production-grade Agentic AI systems in cloud-native environments, with capabilities directly applicable to protecting hybrid IT/OT infrastructures and critical national infrastructure.
+This project demonstrates applied expertise in designing and securing production-oriented Agentic AI security architectures in cloud-native environments, with security patterns applicable to enterprise, hybrid IT/OT and critical-infrastructure environments.

 ## 📄 License
 This project is provided for demonstration and portfolio purposes, showcasing applied implementation of secure Agentic AI systems.